FK Slovan Duslo Šaľa (women)

-FK Slovan Duslo Šaľa, the Slovak football club, also has a women's football team.
+FK Slovan Duslo Šaľa was a Slovak woman’s football club that last played in the second division.
+The club worked together with FK Slovan Duslo Šaľa, the men’s sector.
+The club was dissolved in 2018.

 History

 In the seasons 2005-06, 2006-07, and 2007-08 season, the club won the top division of the Slovak women’s league three times in a row.

 Its women's team won four national championships in a row between 2005 and 2008, consequently representing Slovakia in the European Cup.
 Most recently it was the runner-up in 2011, just one point behind Slovan Bratislava.